Bitcoin price overview

 What is clear is that although some of the established financial community has retained its skepticism, Bitcoin has outperformed the stock market and major commodities over the long term.
 The value of Bitcoin today continues to rise.

-Bitcoin’s price history can be analyzed with many of the techniques used by brokers and investors to analyze stock performance.
+Bitcoin’s historical prices can be analyzed with many of the techniques used by brokers and investors to analyze stock performance.

-Public statements by celebrity investors seem to have a major impact on the Bitcoin exchange rate.
+Public statements and videos from celebrity investors always make news, and they seem to have a major impact on the Bitcoin exchange rate.
 Bitcoin’s record-setting rise and fall in 2021 coincided with Tweets by Tesla CEO (and crypto enthusiast) Elon Musk.

-Many other factors can affect the price of Bitcoin.
+Many other factors can affect the value of a Bitcoin.